 This is a pressure cooker twist on a popular slow cooker recipe.
-The recipe has only three ingredients (not counting the water) and is ready in less than 1/3 of the time, with the same delicious results and set it and forget it ease.
+The recipe has only three ingredients—vegetable oil, pork, and barbecue sauce.
+Plus, it takes very little prep time and comes together in a fraction of the time of making it in the slow cooker, with the same delicious results and set-it-and-forget-it ease.

 Making Easy Pressure Cooker Pulled Pork in an Instant Pot